Visiting the Thorsborne Trail safely

 - Tides can range up to four metres.
 Be aware of tide levels when crossing creeks, particularly Mulligan Creek.
 Refer to the Lucinda tide timetable.

 - In an emergency, remain on the trail and call Triple Zero (000) if mobile reception is available.
 Otherwise, send help to the nearest bay or coastal location to alert a passing or anchored vessel.
-Alternatively, send help to either end of the trail and alert the ferry operators when they arrive.
+Alternatively, send help to either end of the trail and alert the commercial vessel operators when they arrive.

-- Emergency calls via marine radio, on VHF channel 16, should be made to the Australian Volunteer Coast Guard Association at Ingham for the southern end of the island (call sign VMR414), at Cardwell for the northern end of the island (call sign VMR423), or Townsville if the local stations are not responding (call sign VMR408).
+- Emergency calls via marine radio, on VHF channel 16, should be made to the Australian Volunteer Coast Guard Association at Ingham for the southern end of the island (call sign VMR407), at Cardwell for the northern end of the island (call sign VMR423), or Townsville if the local stations are not responding (call sign VMR408).

 Be aware that crocodiles can turn up anywhere in croc country, including tidal reaches of rivers, along beaches, on offshore islands and cays in the Great Barrier Reef and Torres Strait, and in freshwater lagoons, rivers, and swamps.
 Crocodiles are dangerous and attacks can be fatal.
 Remember to be crocwise in croc country.